Multiple testing under negative dependence: Introduction

-The above combination of (A) and (B) has been arguably successfully achieved for positive dependence.
-In 1998, \cite{S98} published an important result settling the Simes conjecture under a notion of positive dependence called multivariate total positivity of order two, that was studied in depth by~\cite{karlin1980classes} in 1980.
-In 2001, \cite{BY01} strengthened and extended Sarkar's result: they showed that the BH procedure controls FDR under a weaker condition called positive regression dependence on a subset (PRDS).
+The above combination of (A) and (B) has been arguably successfully achieved for positive dependence. \cite{S98} published an important result settling the Simes conjecture under a notion of positive dependence called multivariate total positivity of order two, that was studied in depth by~\cite{karlin1980classes} in 1980. \cite{BY01} strengthened and extended Sarkar's result: they showed that the BH procedure controls the false discovery rate (FDR) under a weaker condition called positive regression dependence on a subset (PRDS).
 This notion too goes back several decades to~\cite{lehmann1966some}, who proposed PRD in a bivariate context, and (the elder)~\cite{sarkar1969some}, who generalized PRD to a multivariate context.
+This paper will provide the first results under the negative dependence analog of the PRD condition.

-The same 2001 paper also proved that under arbitrary dependence, the BH procedure run at target level $\alpha$ on $K$ hypotheses could have its achieved FDR control be inflated a factor of about $\log K$ (sometimes called the BY correction).
+The aforementioned 2001 paper also proved that under arbitrary dependence, the BH procedure run at target level $\alpha$ on $K$ hypotheses could have its achieved FDR control be inflated a factor of about $\log K$ (sometimes called the Benjamini-Yekutieli or BY correction).
 This is a huge inflation in modern contexts where $K$ can be in the millions or more.

-The lack of theoretical results on negative dependence has arguably led to a practical dillema.
+The above results have arguably led to a practical dillema.
 When the BH procedure is applied in situations where PRDS is a questionable assumption (or is in fact known to not hold), should one apply the aforementioned BY correction?
-If we do, we know power will be hurt a lot.
-So theoretically one should use the correction, but we have rarely seen the BY correction used in practice.
+Theoretically perhaps one should use the correction, but we have rarely seen the BY correction used in practice because it hurts power a lot.

-While we do not disagree with the above practice, the gap between theory and practice is mildly unsettling.
-One solution is to seek a better theoretical understanding of what types of assumptions result in inflation factors of much less than $\log K$, along with some justification that these could occur in practice (points (A) and (B) from earlier).
+While we understand the practice of not using the BY correction, the gap between theory and practice is mildly unsettling.
+One way out is to seek a better theoretical understanding of what types of assumptions result in inflation factors of much less than $\log K$, along with some justification that these could occur in practice (points (A) and (B) from earlier).